1992 Marine Parade by-election: Aftermath and legacy

-Following the by-election, Chee Soon Juan had received acclaim in public interest towards their supporters of Singapore Democratic Party, but on the following year, a party dispute ensued between him and Chiam See Tong; Chiam was expelled from the party's CEC but won a lawsuit to retain his Potong Pasir SMC seat and his position on procedure grounds, which lead to the formation of Singapore People's Party.
-Chee then became the party's Secretary-General till this day, though the party were unsuccessful on winning seats in subsequent attempts, including MacPherson SMC where he publicly challenged Matthias Yao in the next election.
+Following the by-election, Chee Soon Juan had received acclaim in public interest towards their supporters of Singapore Democratic Party, but on the following year, a party dispute ensued between him and Chiam See Tong; Chiam was expelled from the party's CEC but won a lawsuit to retain his Potong Pasir SMC seat and his position on procedure grounds, which lead to the formation of Singapore People's Party (SPP) in 1994; Chiam also later formed the Singapore Democratic Alliance (SDA) in 2001 along with the two teams who also contested the by-election: the National Solidarity Party (NSP) and Singapore Justice Party (SJP), as well as Singapore Malay National Organisation (PKMS).
+However, the SDA was left with PKMS and SJP after the NSP later left the alliance in 2007, followed by SPP in 2010.
+In SDP, Chee then became the party's Secretary-General till this day, though the party were unsuccessful on winning seats in subsequent attempts, including MacPherson SMC where he publicly challenged Matthias Yao in the next election.

-The PAP's team was re-sworn in Parliament a month later on 18 January 1993; Goh would continue to hold his premiership until 2004 and remained as MP for Marine Parade until his retirement in 2020.
-The last MP in the team to retire is Teo Chee Hean, who would retire from politics in 2025.
+The PAP's team was re-sworn in Parliament a month later on 18 January 1993; Goh would continue to hold his premiership until 2004, and remained as MP for Marine Parade until his retirement in 2020.
+Teo Chee Hean left Marine Parade GRC to contest in the brand-new Pasir Ris GRC in the subsequent election until 2025, where he was the last MP in the team to retire.

-The Marine Parade seat did not receive any challenge from the oppositions after the by-election until 19 years later in 2011 where the National Solidarity Party challenged there.
-Similarly, a multi-cornered contest inside a Group Representation Constituency would not occur again until 28 years later in the 2020 election, where both Singapore Democratic Alliance (another party/coalition created by Chiam) and the new party, Peoples Voice, challenged Pasir Ris-Punggol GRC, which coincidentally, the PAP team also consist of Teo.
-The next by-election where SDP would be involved with was in 2016, with Chee facing against Murali Pillai in the seat of Bukit Batok SMC.